 We were visiting Auntie Grace, who has the greenest thumb I know!
 She first taught me to put little artifacts or statues into the garden, peeking from behind large green leaves, or under dainty foliage, placed just so.
 This is what I always noticed about her gardens, the just-perfectly-placed items.
 As I wander her gardens, I spy a little yellow ceramic bird snuggled in the ivy, a tarnished gold saucer holding a wee bit of water for the butterflies, a single rose bloom dipping into the water, and a piece of broken, azure blue glass, placed beside the dark, little pebbles that live under the columbine.
 The effect is charming.

 We were showing auntie a video of our gardens, when the tape went into the next frame which featured our old garden when we first bought our property five years ago.
 What a shock!
 I can't believe the difference!!
 It looked so barren with few flowers, no shrubs but the Juniper, and hard, red clay everywhere.
 I remember the rains would create rivers of red mud which washed down the slopes of our property each winter and end up at the horse corral.
 I had been shocked initially when all this mud and water would rage across our lawns each winter.
 So we created a new paradise and as it had developed slowly, neither of us realized how much we had done over the years.
 Vinca holds the soil, shrubs and flowers densely planted also aid.

 Today we transplanted the Lilac tree and its many off-springs, to the south end along the fence, adjacent to the Knoll Garden.
 One huge, overgrown cluster became eight small shrubs which would hopefully bloom again.
 Their location was too shady to produce good blooms and the new area needed more shrubs.
 So Tim prepared the planting holes, popped them in and we hoped for the best.
 And wow!
-They have great, fat buds already, buds soon to burst in lovely, violet blooms.
-We also purchased two Old Gold Junipers which I put in front of the daffodil bed on the other side of the fence.
+They have great, fat buds already, soon to burst in lovely, violet blooms.
+We also purchased two Old Gold Junipers which I put in front of the daffodil bed on the other side of the fence by the road.
 His gold-tipped new growth is just lovely and picks up that clear daffodil yellow.
 They should help with soil erosion on that slope.

 Garden Journal 3/22/97

 Spring is here!
 Everything is leafing out, others are blooming, surprises are everywhere!
 Things I had forgotten that I planted are just lovely.
 The tulips have large, swollen buds, and the Sir Winston Churchill Daffodils are especially lovely.
 I can see the Rose of Sharon leafing out, Jacob's Ladder with its fern-like fringed foliage starting to come up.
 Hydrangeas with their stark, leafless limbs are showing life with little green leaf buds all along its branches.
 Thank goodness I didn't throw them out when they looked dead and lifeless last winter!
-The Forsythia in the Knoll Garden is such an intense golden yellow, just gorgeous.
+The Forsythia in the Knoll Garden is such an intense golden yellow, just gorgeous, and early to bloom.